johncclayton/electric/src/server/DEVELOPMENT.md

     NOTE - hidapi can take 30 minutes to compile / install, make sure you have libusb-dev installed first

 ## To run the server
+1. Use whatever IP address / ssh alias, is right for you
-1. ssh pi3 (pi3 is my SSH alias to the pi that I've just setup)
+    $ ssh pi3 (pi3 is an ssh alias set in my ~/.ssh/config, not covered here)
     $ workon electric
     $ ./run_server.sh --unicorns